vbd/Fieldnotes/acronyms-terms-and-concepts.md

 # Acronyms, terms and concepts

+> [!WARNING]
+> There are thousands of sources that provide better explanations than my notes.
+However, it is helpful if you know the keywords to search for.
+> Merge with topicfinders

+> [!IMPORTANT]
+> heavy WIP even if it may not look like it at first

 The world of software developers is full of abbreviations and strange terms.
 This list should be a summary of the terms I have encountered so far.
 Some with my own explanation others with a link to further information.
 I hope the list helps you.
 Please link to the document, it may be that the document structure can change fundamentally over time.
 Before you can understand a technical term, you must at least have read or heard it before so that you can look it up.